-- 1. Strengthen emergency service preparedness and response by enhancing public education throughout the county. - 2.
-Increase the number of households that have prepared a family emergency plan. - 3.
-Increase the number of multi-language public outreach materials. - 4.
+- Strengthen emergency service preparedness and response by enhancing public education throughout the county. - 2.
+Increase the number of households that have prepared a family emergency plan. - Increase the number of multi-language public outreach materials. - 4.
 Increase the number of municipalities and critical facilities with emergency plans.

-- 1. Work with non-governmental organizations, such as youth, service, professional, and religious organizations, to promote mitigation education and awareness. - 2.
-Look for multiple and varied opportunities to disseminate educational information to county residents and business owners. - 3.
-Improve communication between the county and local units of government when disasters occur or are likely to occur.
+- 1. Work with non-governmental organizations, such as youth, service, professional, and religious organizations, to promote mitigation education and awareness. - Look for multiple and varied opportunities to disseminate educational information to county residents and business owners. - 3.
+Improve communication between the county and local units of government when disasters occur or are likely to - 4.
+Work to develop information aimed at foreign visitors and hospitality workers in the Lake Delton region.
+To be effective, such information should be presented in their languages to be effective.
+(Note: Depending on the time of year, there could be up to 75 different languages spoken.)